siva-sankari-sivakaminathan/siva-sankari-sivakaminathan/README.md

-👋 Hi there!
+👋 ***Hi there!
+I'm Siva***

-I'm Siva Sankari Sivakaminathan, a Data Scientist with a passion for extracting insights from data to solve real-world problems.
+ A Data Scientist with a passion for extracting insights from data to solve real-world problems.
 I'm proficient in various data science techniques and enjoy wrangling, analyzing, and visualizing data to generate valuable knowledge.

 ⭐ **Skills & Experience**